Next Stage Digital Economy Centres

-The Digital Economy Theme intends to launch a call for "Next Stage Digital Economy Centres" in May 2019.
-It is anticipated that a budget of up to £20 million (at 80% FEC) will be available to support up to six Next Stage Digital Economy Centres for five years.
+The Digital Economy Theme invites outline proposals for "Next Stage Digital Economy Centres".
+A budget of up to £20 million (at 80% FEC) is available to support up to six Next Stage Digital Economy Centres for five years.

 Successful applicants will demonstrate:

 - Critical mass, breadth and interdisciplinary nature of DE portfolio.
-(In order to be eligible the proposal must assemble, consolidate and articulate a coherent and critical mass sized portfolio of DE Theme projects.)
+(In order to be eligible the proposal must assemble, consolidate and articulate a coherent and critical mass sized portfolio of existing and recently completed DE Theme and related UKRI grants (£2.4 million at 80% FEC, research grants must have been live between 1 January 2014 and 31 December 2018, please see eligible grant list on this page)

 - How impact will be maximised through the centre's specific project plans